jonfroehlich/CSE590Sp2018/Assignments/A04-SmartSpaces/README.md

 As with previous assignments, we expect that you will seek out external sources to help you learn and complete this assignment.
 Please properly attribute your sources in your report (and in your code).

 # Parts
 We have provided significant amounts of skeleton code for this assignment on github (for both Arduino and Android).
-Please see A04-FaceTrackerBLE (Links to an external site.)Links to an external site..
+Please see the [A04-SmartSpaces/Code](https://github.com/jonfroehlich/CSE590Sp2018/tree/master/Assignments/A04-SmartSpaces/Code) dir in github.

 - [4.5 pts] Arduino, circuit, sensors+actuators: The Arduino+hardware portion of this assignment includes: (i) a servo motor that responds, in real-time, to the location of the detected user in the Android camera; (ii) an ultrasonic sensor attached to the servo that measures the distance to the detected user and transmits this data back to Android; (iii) an alarm + flashing LEDs when the detected user is within 0.5 meters